aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 kubectl create -f ServiceMonitor.yaml -n operators
 ```

-Step 6 : Access the Prometheus service using below link.
+Step 6 : Access the Prometheus dashboard using below link.

 ```
 http://##DNS.ip##:30100
 ```

-On the prometheus UI, you will see the monitoring targets inside Status -> Targets.
+On the prometheus UI, Go to Status tab.
+Choose option Targets to see endpoints.
-You will see the monitoring metric for the MariaDB endpoint at http://##DNS.ip##:30100/metrics